Call 111 for help when it's not quite an emergency

 Sometimes you might need to call for help when it's not a life threatening emergency.

-Call taker
+call taker

-This service is currently only available in County Durham and Darlington.
 By calling 111 callers get clinical advice on their condition or illness.

 If the reason for the call turns out to be sufficiently serious, an ambulance will be despatched immediately - just as if you had dialled 999.